We’re committed to being an inclusive, accessible and engaging cultural attraction

 The Ontario Science Centre is committed to excellence in serving all visitors and staff, including those with disabilities.
 As an Agency of the Government of Ontario, we’re dedicated to the principles of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA): dignity, independence, integration, and equal opportunity.

 We will continue to review our business practices and engage staff, visitors and stakeholders to improve accessible service delivery.
-For a summary and update on the activities we have undertaken to improve accessible service delivery, please see our 2019 Multi-Year Accessibility Plan Annual Status Report.
+Our 2020-2025 Multi-Year Accessibility Plan outlines how we will continue to identify, remove and prevent accessibility barriers.
+For a summary and update on the activities we have undertaken to improve accessible service delivery, please see our 2020 Annual Status Report.

 Connecting with Us